PocketCareS/Android/README.md

 Before you begin, make sure you satisfy the following requirements:

 1. You are running this on a physical android device.
-2. The device should at least be running on [android sdk version 21](https://developer.android.com/studio/releases/platforms#5.0) (Android L)
+2. The device should at least be running on [android sdk version 21](https://developer.android.com/studio/releases/platforms#5.0) (Android L).
 3. The device should have Bluetooth LE support.
-More details about this requirement can be found here.
+More details about this requirement can be found [here](#how-does-pocketcare-s-work).

-As long as you run this on any modern android device it should work, you can check the Bluetooth LE compatibility of your device [here](https://altbeacon.github.io/android-beacon-library/beacon-transmitter-devices.html).
+As long as you run this on any modern android device, the application should work properly.
+You can check the Bluetooth LE compatibility of your device [here](https://altbeacon.github.io/android-beacon-library/beacon-transmitter-devices.html).

 ### Running PocketCare S using Android Studio